 Managed services are a cost-effective alternative to in-house operations.
 You can outsource vendors specializing in specific fields such as accounting, legal services, or payroll processing.

-Using managed services for financial and administrative processes will enable you to concentrate on areas where your expertise lies.
+Using co-managed IT services for financial and administrative processes will enable you to concentrate on areas where your expertise lies.
 This service accesses external expertise at lower costs than hiring an internal employee with similar skills while allowing you to maintain control over the work performed by your vendors.